-Despite this, delays are common with both clinician’s and individual’s concerns contributing.
+Despite this, delays in transitioning to insulin are common.
+With both clinician’s and individual’s concerns contributing.
 For the person with diabetes, the greatest challenge can be overcoming psychological factors such as:

-Anxiety about injections
+- anxiety about injections

-It is important to start talking about insulin early, preferably soon after diagnosis, and openly discuss any concerns the person living with diabetes might have with insulin use.The Insulin Treatment Appraisal Scale (ITAS)** is a useful tool to assist in identifying an individual’s concerns about insulinand assists clinicians to understand personal barriers, provide information and dispel common myths (the ITAS can be found on page 86 of the NDSS Diabetes and emotional health handbook)
+It is important to start talking about insulin early.
+Preferably soon after diagnosis.
+Openly discuss any concerns a person with diabetes may have around insulin use.
+In fact, The Insulin Treatment Appraisal Scale (ITAS) is a useful tool that can help with concerns about insulin.
+It can also help clinicians understand personal barriers, provide information and dispel common myths (the ITAS can be found on page 86 of the NDSS Diabetes and emotional health handbook)

 Referral to an Accredited Practising Dietitian can support clients to avoid or minimise the potential weight gain associated with insulin therapy.

-Furler, J. et al. (2017).
+- Furler, J. et al. (2017).
 Supporting Insulin Initiation in Type 2 Diabetes in Primary Care: results of the Stepping Up pragmatic cluster randomised controlled clinical trial.
 British Medical Journal, 256:j783.

-Hendrieckx C, Halliday JA, Beeney LJ, Speight J. Diabetes and emotional health: a handbook for health professionals supporting adults with type 1 or type 2 diabetes.
+- Hendrieckx C, Halliday JA, Beeney LJ, Speight J. Diabetes and emotional health: a handbook for health professionals supporting adults with type 1 or type 2 diabetes.
 Canberra: National Diabetes Services Scheme, 2016.